synw/django-alapage/README.md

 [![Build Status](https://travis-ci.org/synw/django-alapage.svg?branch=master)](https://travis-ci.org/synw/django-alapage)

 Page management application with slideshows and responsive presentations for Django.
 Built on top of flatpages.
 The pages are editable in a wysiwyg editor or in a html/css code editor in the admin interface.

+This app is designed to work with django admin bootstraped and Django 1.8.

 Screenshots
 --------------